 Yet the sense of being alone is top of mind for far too many people.
 We still remain separated in ways that, as social beings, are not healthy for our souls or spirits.
 We’re lonesome.
 As the word comes out of our mouths, the sound makes it clear that we’re just tired of being alone.

-What a timely topic for a song.
-Thankfully, there are hundreds to choose from.
+What a timely topic for a Saturday Soundtrack.
+And a song.
+Thankfully, there are hundreds of songs to choose from.

 Which brings me to the great Al Green.
 Best known for recording a series of soul hit singles in the early 1970s, including Take Me to the River, I’m Still in Love with You, and his signature Let’s Stay Together, the Reverend Al Green has a smooth voice offset by a rocky personal history.
 Tired of Being Alone was among his major hits of the 1970s, and seems to fit the tenor of our times.